ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 #### *Interactions and Interactivity*
 - The brushing on the scatterplot allows users to select a range of data points and filters the bar chart to show counts within that range.
 Double-clicking on the background of the scatterplot should undo the selection.
 - There is a tooltip on the individual data points of the scatterplot that shows the mental health condition, mental health score and genre diversity score for that point.
-- There is also a tooltip on the correlation heatmap that shows the variable 1, variable 2 and the correlation between the two variables.
+- There is also a text label on the correlation heatmap that shows the correlation between the two variables.

 *Characteristics of the interactions and interactivity*:
 - Linked Views: The scatterplot and bar chart are linked and provide dynamic filtering and exploration.